okijhhyu/element-tiptap-vue3/README.md

 - `FontSize`
 - `CodeView`

 You can find all extensions docs [here](https://github.com/Leecason/element-tiptap/issues/107).
+TODO Correct documentation

 You can customize the extension.
 See [Custom extensions](https://tiptap.dev/guide/custom-extensions).
+TODO Correct documentation

 ### placeholder